-- Provide the students with a copy of the list of tasks that need completing and allow them to check them off when they are done.
+- Provide the students with a copy of the list of tasks that need completing.
+Allow them to check them off when they are done.

-- Preparing Science Experiements: Provide students with a list of materials and have them sort them onto trays or into dishpans for easy distribution during class.
+- When preparing science experiments, provide students with a list of materials.
+Have them sort them onto trays or into dishpans for easy distribution during class.

-- Organizing Math Manipulatives: Volunteers can count out and bag up pattern blocks, cubes, etc that will be used for math lessons and activities.
+- When organizing math manipulatives, volunteers can count out and bag up pattern blocks, cubes, etc that you use for math lessons and activities.

-- Leveling Books: Capable students can use the Scholastic Book Wizard to type in book titles and record the reading level on the cover.
+- In the case of leveling books, capable students can use the Scholastic Book Wizard to type in book titles and record the reading level on the cover.

-- Maintain Your Library: Students can check to make sure books are shelved properly by direction, level, genre, etc. This is also a good opportunity to dust the shelves and clean the area.
+- When maintaining your library, students can check to make sure books are shelved properly by direction, level, genre, etc. This is also a good opportunity to dust the shelves and clean the area.

-Truth: it will never all get done.
-If you are a teacher you will never EVER be the proud owner of a blank to do list.
+The truth is that it will never all get done.
+If you are a teacher, you will never EVER be the proud owner of a blank to-do list.
 It simply is not possible.
 Sure we can chip away at those “in your face” things that have official deadlines like report cards, lesson planning, returning parent emails, etc but the bottom line is there will always be a million and one other teacher-related tasks cluttering your mind.
 However, by prioritizing your responsibilities and being willing to let go of tasks that aren’t necessary you will have a stronger feeling of accomplishment and be less overwhelmed.